Shounen Princess: Putri Harimau Naoko: Plot

 Jemal steals Putri Harimau's sword, used in Urunei's enthronement ceremonies; confronting him, Nao learns that the queen and prince died in an accident fifteen years prior, and that Ahmad, the prince's twin sister, has taken his place.
 Unable to take back the sword with force, Nao does so through seduction.
-Jemal does not believe Nao can use it as no one has ever managed to unsheathe it, and legend says that only Putri Harimau can, but Nao succeeds, confirming him as her reincarnation.
-Jemal forcibly kisses Nao and proclaims that he has everything as the true king – the sword, bloodline, and Putri Harimau – as Ahmad arrives to place flowers at her family's death site.
+Jemal does not believe Nao can use it, as legend says only Putri Harimau can unsheathe it, but Nao succeeds, confirming him as her reincarnation.
+Jemal forcibly kisses Nao and proclaims that he has everything as the true king – the sword, bloodline, and Putri Harimau – when Ahmad arrives to place flowers at her family's death site.
 She confronts Jemal, but Malika shoots her and swears fealty to Jemal.

 Locked in his room, Nao learns that Jemal plans to kill Ahmad at sea.
 Nao contacts the purist faction, allying on the condition that he cannot marry Ahmad.
-Boarding the boat, they learn that Ahmad is in safety, with a decoy doll in her place; Malika had only pretended to support Jemal, and had faked her attack on Ahmad.
+Boarding the boat, they learn that Ahmad is in safety, with a decoy doll in her place: Malika had only pretended to support Jemal, and had faked her earlier attack on Ahmad.
 Malika shoots Jemal, and he falls overboard, pulling Nao with him in hopes of drowning him.
-Underwater, Nao surprises Jemal by revealing that he has a penis, making Jemal lose his grip and sink as Nao returns to the boat.
+Underwater, Nao surprises Jemal by revealing he has a penis, making Jemal lose his grip and sink as Nao returns to the boat.
 Nao thinks he will never see Ahmad again due to his promise, but having witnessed his actions, the purist faction pledges loyalty to him.
-Nao and Ahmad kiss and return to land to plan their wedding, as Nao realizes that as princess he will continue wearing women's clothes forever.
+Nao and Ahmad kiss and return to land to plan their wedding, as Nao realizes that as princess he will have to continue wearing women's clothes forever.
 In an epilogue, the sword is discovered to contain a map.